 We will maintain our goal and the majority of our expected outcomes, metrics, and actions and services.
 We have updated our annual measurable outcomes for school experience survey average approval rates.
 Based on input from all stakeholders, we will continue to hold events that promote parental participation as well as parent training activities such as Parent College.
 We will focus on acknowledging positive student behavior and restorative practices.
 We will continue to offer PD to our teachers on classroom management and student engagement procedures to help create an atmosphere of trust, respect, and high expectations.

+We will continue to provide all the actions/services for this goal with minor adjustments based on student and school needs.
 The updated outcomes and actions/services can be found in the Goals, Actions, & Services section of the LCAP.